wndk42/Computer-Programming-and-Practice-2025-1/README.md

 3.3.2.2 Function calls
 > Semantics
 >
-> ... expression followed by parentheses () containing a possibly empty ... is a function call.
+> ... expression followed by parentheses () ... is a function call.
 >
 > ... expression denotes the called function. ...
 >